septantrionalis/MorseCodeGenerator/README.md

 This java application will generate random weather reports, bulletins, etc from OpenAI and create morse code audio from it.
 Any generated messages will be saved into the "history" directory.
-The entire app is console/terminal based.
+The entire app can be run in a GUI (recommended) or in a terminal.

+# Terminal Version
 All configuration is done in the "config.properties" file.

 ## To Run
 Java 1.8 is required.
 May work with higher versions, but was coded using Java 1.8.\